- Test for Heartbleed Vulnerability

-- Discover SSLv2, a version of SSL with known security vulnerabilities.
+- Detect weak ciphers and SSLv2, a version of SSL with known security vulnerabilities.

 About SSL Certificate Checking